Lahti Pelicans: Resurgence (2015–2019)

 After Lämsä was fired, Petri Matikainen was appointed as a new head coach with a three-year contract on March 16, 2015.
 Pasi Nurminen joined the coaching staff as an assistant coach.

 The 2015–16 season saw the Pelicans climb back to playoff contention as they finished ninth with 89 points, a 21-point improvement from previous season.
-NHL veteran Ryan Potulny led the team in scoring with 36 points while Juha Leimu's 18 goals were a league high for defenceman.
+NHL veteran Ryan Potulny led the team in scoring with 36 points while Juha Leimu's 18 goals were a league-high for defencemen.

 The regular season was filled with controversy, as multiple players from Pelicans earned suspensions during the season.
-Defenceman Ben Blood was suspended for a total of 15 games in five occasions, while winger Dane Byers was suspended for a total of seven games in two separate occasions.
+Defenceman Ben Blood was suspended for a total of 15 games for five incidents, while winger Dane Byers was suspended for a total of seven games for two separate incidents.

 The Pelicans eliminated KalPa in the opening round of the playoffs 2–1, despite losing the series opener in overtime, and went on to face regular season leaders HIFK in the quarter-finals.
 After trailing the series 2–0, the Pelicans tied the series with a 4–2 away win in Game 3 and an overtime win at home in Game 4.
 The Pelicans were eliminated when HIFK won the next two games, both ending 2–1.

-The steady improvement continued on 2016–17 season, as Pelicans finished sixth with 93 points.
+The steady improvement continued in the 2016–17 season, as Pelicans finished sixth with 93 points.
 The season saw the return of many familiar players as Justin Hodgman, Karri Rämö, Mikko Kousa and Antti Tyrväinen were all signed during the season.
 However, injuries limited Hodgman to 26 and Kousa to 20 appearances.
 The playoffs turned out disappointing as Pelicans were eliminated 4–1 in the quarter-finals by KalPa.
 To add further controversy, captain Antti Erkinjuntti and Hodgman were healthy scratches in Game 5.

 In 2017-18 the team made their third consecutive playoff appearance despite falling to 10th place with 83 points.
 Pelicans were eliminated in the opening round by SaiPa in three games.
 Matikainen left after the season as his contract expired.
 He was replaced by former Stanley Cup winner Ville Nieminen as the new head coach on April 10, 2018.

 On March 3, 2018, the Pelicans announced a partnership with the Finnish esports organization ENCE.
 This was announced as ENCE revealed the signing of the Counter-Strike: Global Offensive player allu.

-2018-19 saw the team achieve their second highest position and point totals as they finished third with 104 points.
+2018-19 saw the team achieve their second-highest position and point totals as they finished third with 104 points.
 The finish also saw the team qualify for the Champions Hockey League for the first time.
 Defenseman Oliwer Kaski led the team in scoring with 19 goals, 32 assists and 51 points, each a new club record for a defenseman.
-He would sign with NHL's Detroit Red Wings in the summer.
-Pelicans were however disappointed in the quarter finals as they were eliminated by HIFK in six games, despite two blowout home wins in Game 1 and Game 5.
+He would sign with the NHL's Detroit Red Wings in the summer.
+Pelicans were however disappointed in the quarterfinals as they were eliminated by HIFK in six games, despite two blowout home wins in Game 1 and Game 5.